 In today’s article we cover three common types of DC losses: nameplate, mismatch, and light-induced degradation.
 By DC losses we mean factors that reduce the amount of direct current (DC) energy that is produced by the solar panels before that energy is converted into alternating current (AC) by the inverter for use in the home and on the electric grid.

-These are all applied as fixed-percentage DC-size losses to the system, meaning that the output of the PV modules will be reduced by these percentage values.
+These are all applied as fixed-percentage DC-side losses to the system, meaning that the output of the PV modules will be reduced by these percentage values.

 Aurora allows admins to customize the default system losses for their organization.
 This makes it possible to ensure your default system losses accurately reflect the characteristics of your designs.